-At BWJPS, we follow the Letters and Sounds programme for the order in which we teach sounds.
-We also use a variety of resources from published schemes to help us deliver this, including Phonics Bug, Bug Club and Jolly Phonics.
+At BWJPS, we follow the AC Phonics programme which is closely linked to letters and sounds.
+We supplement this with resources from published schemes to help us deliver this, including Phonics Bug, Bug Club and Phonics Play.
 All of the above are synthetic phonics.

 The order in which we teach phases is outlined below.
 However, this is a guideline and can differ depending on the understanding and context of the child/class.